Zebiano/projeto_SG/README.md

 }
 ```

-#### Alright, cool!
-If you did everything correctly and I haven't done any mistake you should now be able to load your project and walk and look around using PLC!
+**Alright, cool!*** If you did everything correctly and I haven't done any mistake you should now be able to load your project and walk and look around using PLC!
 Great progress don't you think...?

 Still gotta write the rest...
-Please be Patient.
+Please be patient.